-A 2020 FDA-funded report published by the National Academies of Science, Engineering, and Medicine on the safety and utility of compounded hormones is compromised by potential bias, conflicts of interest and bad science - so says an independent, third-party analysis.
+ALEXANDRIA, VA (April 27, 2021) - A 2020 FDA-funded report published by the National Academies of Sciences, Engineering, and Medicine (NASEM) on the safety and utility of compounded hormones is compromised by potential bias, conflicts of interest and bad science-so says an independent, third-party analysis of the NASEM report released today.

-FDA touted the NASEM report, which recommended restrictions on compounded hormone therapy, as "independent" and "comprehensive," but in fact it was neither.
+The Food and Drug Administration (FDA) touted the NASEM report, which recommended restrictions on compounded hormone therapy, as "independent" and "comprehensive," but in fact it was neither.
 That's one of the key findings in the white paper by Dr. Alyson Wooten, a director at the nonpartisan Berkeley Research Group (BRG).

-The paper, The Panel Put Policy-Making Before Patient Need: An Independent Analysis of the FDA-Commissioned NASEM Report, The Clinical Utility of Compounded Bioidentical Hormone Therapy: A Review of Safety, Effectiveness, and Use was commissioned by the Pharmacy Compounding Foundation and is available at A4PC.org/BRGwhitepaper.
+The paper is titled The Panel Put Policy-Making Before Patient Need: An Independent Analysis of the FDA-Commissioned NASEM Report, "The Clinical Utility of Compounded Bioidentical Hormone Therapy: A Review of Safety, Effectiveness, and Use."
+The Pharmacy Compounding Foundation commissioned Dr. Wooten to conduct the third-party, independent review of the NASEM report.

-"Given the strong potential bias influencing the committee's recommendations and the omission from the final report of key data supporting the safety and efficacy of cBHT, we recommend that FDA not rely on or consider the NASEM report," the white paper advises.
+"Given the strong potential bias influencing the Committee's recommendations and the omission from the final report of key data supporting the safety and efficacy of cBHT, we recommend that FDA not rely on or consider the NASEM Report," the white paper advises.